ucdavis-bioinformatics-training/2023-Dec-Introduction-To-Python-For-Bioinformatics/python/python3.md

 f4.close()
 ```

 **PRACTICE**: Using your personnel dictionary, loop through the employees and create a TSV with one employee per line.
+You will need to use the tab character, which is "\t".
 Make sure to have a header line.
 Do the same for the gene expression dictionary.

 # Errors